MaxBlaushild/angular2/README.md

 └── app.module.ts
 ```

-The Angular 2 dev team wants **all of our components to be a subset of this structure**.
+Besides the module file, which can be unique to the root component, the Angular 2 dev team wants **all of our components to be a subset of this structure**.
 Ubiquity is the name of the game.

 In **app.component.css**, we will put all of the styles that pertain to our component.
 These styles **are scope exclusively to their component.** Sick of namespacing your styles to avoid collisions?
 Angular 2 has you covered.